If you own a local business, chances are you rely on your rankings in local search results for generating enquiries and footfall.

 Making your site mobile-friendly is critical for performing well in ‘near me’ search results.

 If your business has multiple physical locations, it’s essential to build separate web pages for each different location.
-In this way, each web page that serves a distinct region or city can rank separately for users’ ‘near me’ searches.
+In this way, each web page that serves a distinct r or city can rank separately for users’ ‘near me’ searches.

 Optimise each web page and improve its chances of ranking by: